codeigniter4/docs-update/docs/installation/installing_composer.md

 ## Adding CodeIgniter4 to an Existing Project

-The same [CodeIgniter 4 framework](https://github.com/codeigniter4/framework) repository described in "Manual Installation" can also be added to an existing project using Composer.
+The same <a href="https://github.com/codeigniter4/framework" target="_blank">CodeIgniter 4 framework</a> repository described in "Manual Installation" can also be added to an existing project using Composer.

 ### Installation